Distance From Vancouver:

 14. Observing the beautiful lake makes it easier to tackle such

 a difficult trail.
 There are two rock fields to cross.
-They look good
+And they look good

 too, especially the first one.